1998-1999 Hill-Murray Hockey

 Edina Holiday Classic Champion

-- Hill-Murray started the season by winning its first 13 games and had the #1 state ranking at midseason.
+- Hill-Murray started the season by winning their first 13 games and had the #1 state ranking at midseason.
 The line of Matt Koalska, Dan Miller, and Derek Larson carried the team in scoring, and Dan Kehler and Landon Franzmeier backstopped the team during the streak.

 - In one of the best finishes to a section final ever, Hill-Murray took the lead on a goal by #28 Dan Miller with 28 seconds remaining in the third period.
 Miller batted Joe Kaufman's pass out of midair seconds after Roseville had missed on a breakaway.
 It was Roseville's third loss to Hill-Murray, and they only lost one other game all season.